-You’re not alone though as “Clients’ last minute-itus” is a common complaint I hear about from accountants all over the UK.
+You’re not alone though as “Clients’ last minute-itus” is a common complaint I hear from accountants all over the UK.
 The question then is how to avoid this?

-Before we can determine the key change to reduce the extent to which some clients fail to act more promptly, we need to be clear as to the cause of the problem.
+First we need to be clear as to the cause of the problem.

 And so, like all the other accountants who experience this problem, you reluctantly accept that there is nothing you can do to change things.

 But wait a moment.
 Is that true really?
 Or is it simply a convenient assumption?